-There’s no embryo yet, just your egg and hopefully sperm ready to fertilise it, but this will be the week immediately following your last period and your body is getting ready to ovulate.
+There’s no embryo yet, just your egg and hopefully sperm ready to fertilise it, but at one week pregnant are there any symptoms?
+What advice can you follow when trying to conceive and what should you expect?
+This will be the week immediately following your last period and your body is getting ready to ovulate.
 So, even though you haven’t actually conceived at this point, this is your first week of being pregnant.

 What is my body doing?